 Instructions

-- Clean jars and lids with warm soapy water.
+- Clean jars and lids with warm, soapy water.
 Ensure the jars do not have any chips or bubbles in the glass.

 - Wash, Peel, and core Apples.
 I use my apple slicer, peeler, and corer to do this job all at once.
-You could also use a regular vegetable peeler and an apple corer then slice with a knife.
+You could also use a regular vegetable peeler and an apple corer, then slice with a knife.

 - Blanch your apple slices: Place sliced apples (in batches) in boiling water.
 Boil each batch of apple slices for 1 minute after the water returns to a boil.
-Drain the apples from the water (I use a slotted spoon to remove the apples) but keep the hot fruit in a covered bowl or pot.
+Drain the apples from the water (I use a slotted spoon to remove the apples), but keep the hot fruit in a covered bowl or pot.

-- Put your water bath canner on your stove.
-Add your canning rack to your water bath canner.
-Add your quart jars to the water bath canner.
+- Prepare your cannerUsing Water Bath Canner: Put your water bath canner on your stove.
+Add your canning rack to the water bath canner.
+Add your pint jars or quart jars to the water bath canner.
 They will warm as you heat the water.
 Add enough water to cover jars with at least 2-3 inches of water.
-Bring to a low boil and allow the jars to boil for 10 minutes.
+Start to bring your water to a boil.Using a Steam Canner: Put your steam canner on your stove.
+Add the steam canner rack to the bottom of the steam canner.
+Add the recommended amount of water to the steam canner according to the manufacturer.
+Add your pint jars or quart jars to the steam canner.
+Put the lid on your steam canner and start your stove.
+The jars will warm as you heat your steam canner.

 - Combine the sugar, clear jel, cinnamon, water, and apple juice in a large pot.
 Add nutmeg if using.
 Stir and cook on medium-high heat until the mixture starts to thicken and bubble.

 - Add lemon juice (If the apples you are using lack tartness, use an additional 1/4 cup of lemon juice for the 6 quarts of sliced apples).
-Bring mixture to a boil and boil for 1 minute stirring constantly.
+Bring the mixture to a boil and boil for 1 minute, stirring constantly.
 Fold your drained hot apple slices into the mixture so evenly distributed.

-- Remove your jars from the water bath canner one at a time using your jar lifter.
-Dump the water out of the jar into your water bath canner to ensure there is still 2-3 inches of water above your jars.
+- Once you have hot jars and hot pie fillingWater Bath Canner:Remove your jars from the water bath canner one at a time using your jar lifter.
+Dump the water out of the jar into your water bath canner to ensure there is still 2-3 inches of water above your jars.Steam Canner:Remove the steam canner lid and remove your jars one at a time using your jar lifter.

 - Ladle hot apple pie filling into hot jars, leaving 1 inch of headspace.